2122265L/IIR_filter/README.md

 # IIR_filter
 Cascade IIR filter class

-This class was created to make IIR filters simpler to use.
+This class breaks down high order IIR filters into second order filters before filtering a signal.

-How it works is by generating 2nd order coeficients from butter function.
+How it works is by generating 2nd order coeficients from the scipy.signal.butter function.
-And then cascading the all the generated filters either in parrales or series depending on the type of filter specifid and it cut off frequencies.
+The resulting filters are then cascaded either in parrales or series depending on the type of filter specifid and the number of off frequencies.

-It takes the cutoff frequencies, as are needed to get the right bands in the frequency responce.
 The frequencies should be normalised to nyquist = 0.5.
 The order number and the filter type should be specifid too.

 ## Usage

+Access the Module with:
   `import IIRpy`

 ## Initialisation

-`Var = IIRpy.IIR(order, Cutoff_frequencies, Filter_type)`
+Create an instance of the function and initialise it as follows `Var = IIRpy.IIR(order, Cutoff_frequencies, Filter_type)`

 ## Filtering

-Sample by sample for realtime processing:
+Sample by sample for realtime processing: i.e with the signal being a single value not an array.
 ```
   y = Var.filter(signal)
 ```

 ## Coding examples